By Kris Black | Published on 9/20/2025

 💡 Industry Insider Truth:

-Google processes over 8.5 billion searches daily using 200+ ranking factors.
-But here's what most SEOs don't know: only 15-20 of these factors drive 80% of ranking decisions.
-I'll reveal which ones actually matter.
+Google processes over 8.5 billion searches daily using hundreds of ranking signals.
+But here's what most SEOs don't know: a relatively small number of these factors consistently correlate with ranking success.
+I'll reveal which ones matter most based on years of campaign data.

 How Google's Algorithm Actually Works in 2025